dcastr02/Lumi-Bot/README.md

 First you will need to create a free [Discord](https://discord.com/) server.

-Next, create a New Application on the Discord developer portal by clicking the button in the top right corner at https://discord.com/developers/applications.
+Next, create a new application on the Discord developer portal by clicking the button in the top right corner at https://discord.com/developers/applications.

 ![Discord bot name](./.github/name.png)